MDT

 -

-After you complete a short setup quiz, the system selects the most relevant version of the 30-day MDT framework based on your travel style, available space or equipment, and movement preferences.
-You then receive a structured PDF plan designed for practical use.
+After you complete a short quiz, MDT creates the most relevant version of your 30-day plan based on your lifestyle, sitting habits, schedule, available space, fitness level, goals, and movement preferences.

 -

-You’ll receive your plan via email within minutes of purchase.
-Everything is digital, no waiting.
+You’ll receive your first MDT Plan email within a few minutes after purchase.

 -